cockpit-project/cockpit/containers/unit-tests/README.md

 `/source/containers/unit-tests/run.sh` will start the builds and test run, then you can investigate in the build tree at `/tmp/source/`.

-`/source/containers/unit-tests/run.sh` also includes a `--build` argument which will checkout and build the source, but not run any tests.
+`/source/containers/unit-tests/run.sh` also includes a `build` mode which will checkout and build the source, but not run any tests.

 You can also attach to another container using the provided `exec` script.
 For example: